wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 <a target="_blank" href="https://cloud.hashicorp.com/docs/vault">https://cloud.hashicorp.com/docs/vault</a> summarizes the differences between "Self-managed" and HCP Vault cluster.

-Here is a hands-on tutorial about how to install and use Hashicorp's <a target="_blank" href="https://www.vaultproject.io">Vault (vaultproject.io)</a> to securely store <a href="#Secrets">secrets</a> key/value pairs, in a High Availability approach.
+Here is a hands-on tutorial about how to install and use HashiCorp's <a target="_blank" href="https://www.vaultproject.io">Vault (vaultproject.io)</a> to securely store <a href="#Secrets">secrets</a> key/value pairs, in a High Availability approach.

 <a target="_blank" href="https://www.hashicorp.com/products/vault/pricing/">Pricing</a>:
-Hashicorp provides Vault free under open-source licensing.
+HashiCorp provides Vault free under open-source licensing.
 Pay for an Enterprise license for MFA, Replication, Diaster Recovery, Namespaces, Monitoring, FIPS 140-2 and quicker support.
-Hashicorp can provide a list of services partners.
+HashiCorp can provide a list of services partners.

 https://github.com/hashicorp/vault-guides
 provides the technical content to support the Vault learn site.